Physical Therapy Admissions Requirements

 - The average SAT score of students admitted to the physical therapy program is a 1250 (evidence-based reading/writing and math).
 The average ACT score of admitted students is a 27 (composite score).

-- Documented job shadowing hours (minimum 10) with a physical therapist
+- Documented job shadowing hours (minimum 10) with a physical therapist (fill out this form)

 - Complete physical therapy supplemental essays within the Common Application